 Pro Tip: Avoid cleaning your jewelry in solutions.
 Most Zenned Out pieces have areas that have been intentionally darkened, like the text and symbols.
 Putting a piece in a cleaning solution could remove all of the darkened in area from your piece, eeek!

-Personally, I love having jewelry for all different occasions.
+Personally, I love having jewelry for different occasions.
 That is why I offer so many different metals at Zenned Out.
-If you want a piece of jewelry that you’ll never have to worry about tarnishing, checkout some of our pure food safe aluminum pieces.
+If you want a piece of jewelry that you’ll never have to worry about tarnishing, check out some of our pure food-safe aluminum pieces.

 As always, I love your feedback and questions.
-Please let me know if you have any metal cleaning tricks that I didn’t share or any questions in the comments section below!
+Please let me know if you have any metal cleaning tricks that I didn’t share or any questions by contacting us here!